rodrigopivi/PlayApp/README.md

 Server side rendering support thanks to isomorphic-relay and isomorphic-relay-router.

-Great real time support thanks to RethinkDB.
+Great real time support thanks to RethinkDB and Websockets.

-User authentication using JWT.
+User authentication using JWT with httpOnly cookies.

+Secured GraphQL endpoint.

 ## What's next
 This is a WIP, and there are a lot of things to improve.

-Relay does support for subscriptions yet, as a temporal solution, this project uses a custom network layer and pushes the websocket messages to Relay.
+Relay does support subscriptions atm, as a temporal solution, this project uses a custom network layer that hijacks selected graphql queries to push the real time messages to Relay store.

-There is a bug with React-Native websockets implementation that is not sending the cookies at the handshake, because of this the restricted access to the websocket has being disabled temporarily until this is solved, or maybe should consider using the swift socket.io implementation.
+There is a bug with React-Native websockets implementation that is not sending the secure auth cookies at the handshake, because of this the restricted access to the websocket has being disabled temporarily until this is fixed, a workaround would be to use the swift socket.io implementation.

 ## Setup:
 Install Rethinkdb and nvm with node v5.9.0.